Northern front, East Africa, 1940: Analysis

 While in London for discussions with Churchill, Wavell signalled to Cairo that the evacuation of British Somaliland had not been the cause of recriminations but after more details of the Battle of Tug Argan arrived in London, Churchill questioned why the British had retreated and if the Italian superiority was really overwhelming, why they had not exploited their advantage.
 Churchill complained that the defence of the Tug Argan Gap had been "precipitately discontinued" and that Godwin-Austen had exaggerated the number of British casualties.
 Churchill blamed the local commanders for failing adequately to conduct a fighting retreat.
 Wavell replied that high casualties were not a sign of good leadership; Churchill never forgave the slight and began to plan his dismissal.
 Aosta later wrote that the invasion plan depended on speed but supply difficulties, unexpectedly poor weather and rains blocked some roads, slowing the advance.
 During the delay caused by the British defence of Tug Argan, Aosta tried to send a force of 300 volunteers by aircraft to capture Berbera by coup de main but the scheme was cancelled, because the British remained in occupation of the only landing ground.
 The Italians had failed to exploit the opportunity and given the haphazard nature of the British evacuation and the lack of defences, the withdrawal might have prevented.

-Aosta drew up plans to exploit the victory in Somaliland, including a scheme to invade Kenya with two columns, to rendezvous at Fort hall north of Nairobi, ready to capture the capital.
+Aosta drew up plans to exploit the victory in Somaliland, including a scheme to invade Kenya with two columns, to rendezvous at Fort Hall north of Nairobi, ready to capture the capital.
 Under the text Aosta wrote, "Extreme caution must be observed".
 In Eritrea, Tessitore had proposed to invade Sudan soon after the declaration of war and capture Khartoum and Atbara.
 On orders from Rome, Aosta based his strategy on events further north in Libya and Egypt.
-After the Italian invasion of Egypt, Aosta considered that an offensive move was dependent on being able to link with the forces of Italian Libya, which became impossible after the British expelled the Italians from Egypt in Operation Compass (9 December 1940 – 9 February 1941).
+After the Italian invasion of Egypt, Aosta considered that an offensive move was dependent on being able to link with the forces of Italian Libya, that became impossible after the British expelled the Italians from Egypt in Operation Compass (9 December 1940 – 9 February 1941).
 Aosta liaised with Marshal Rodolfo Graziani in Libya but as Italian supplies of fuel in the AOI diminished, passive defence became the only realistic choice.
 In late 1940, Aosta was advised that the war in Europe would probably end in October and decided to wait on events.

 Casualties

-At Kassala, the British lost one man killed, three wounded and 26 missing, some of whom rejoined their units. the Italians suffered casualties of 43 dead and 114 men wounded.
-During the invasion of British Somaliland, the British suffered casualties of 38 killed and 222 wounded, mostly troops of the Northern Rhodesia Regiment and the Camel Corps machine-gunners, along with some equipment that could not be embarked during the evacuation.
+At Kassala, the British lost one man killed, three wounded and 26 missing, some of whom rejoined their units.
+The Italians suffered casualties of 43 dead and 114 men wounded.
+During the invasion of British Somaliland, 38 British troops were killed and 222 wounded, mostly troops of the Northern Rhodesia Regiment and the Camel Corps machine-gunners, along with some equipment that could not be embarked during the evacuation.
 The Italians suffered 2,052 casualties and expended irreplaceable fuel and ammunition.
 In the fighting at Gallabat from 6 November, the British suffered casualties of 42 men killed and 125 wounded.
 Italian losses were thought to be around 600 men.